Google under fire with EU for breaching antitrust rules

 In Europe, 80% of smart mobile devices run the Android operating system.

-The EU claims that Google pressures phone makers to preinstall Chrome and its search engine in exchange for Play store access.
+The EU claims that Google pressures phone makers to preinstall its services like the Chrome web browser and search engine in exchange for access to the Google Play store.

 In a statement the head of the commission said we believe that Google's behavior denies consumers a wider choice of mobile apps and services and stands in the way of innovation.